 Talk through the POGIL with teammates.
-POGIL activities are available via Glow > Professor Iris Howley's Class page.
+POGIL activities are available on the course website.
 Once you've downloaded the POGIL worksheet, it steps you through the discovery of computer programming concepts supporting thinking like a computer scientist.
 Rather than telling you content, POGILs step you through a series of questions that help you discover the information on your own, which is a valuable life-long learning skill.

 Watch the pre-recorded lectures after POGILing.
-Once you've completed the POGIL worksheets, you're ready to watch the lecture videos on Glow > Professor Iris Howley's Class.
+Once you've completed the POGIL worksheets, you're ready to watch the lecture videos, links will be posted to the course website.
 Now that you've gained some familiarity with the new concepts through POGIL, the lectures provide top-down guidance into the nuances of those concepts.